fluid-music/fluid-music/fluid-music/docs/note-signal-flow.md

                         { s: 0, l: 0.25, n: {n: 67, type: 'midiNote'} },
                     ],

+                    // no files were written in the score
+                    fileEvents: [],

                     // eventMapper functions handled all events from the
                     // intermediary clip, leaving the .events array empty
                     events: [],